kyrregjerstad/SvelteKit-kit/README.md

 This script will:

-- Install all dependencies with `pnpm install`
+- Install all dependencies with `bun install`
 - Create a local SQLite database file
 - Set up a `.env` file with placeholder values
-- Run database migrations with `pnpm db:push`
+- Run database migrations with `bun db:push`

 ### Manual Setup